 Our management team has reviewed our compensation policies and practices for all of our employees with our Compensation Committee.
-We believe that the following factors mitigate any potential risks: balanced pay mix; diversified performance metrics; emphasis on long-term equity incentive compensation tied to service and control severance policy, see "2020 Compensation-Potential Payments Upon Termination of Change in Control-Severance Policy" below.
+We believe that the following factors mitigate any potential risks: balanced pay mix; diversified performance metrics; emphasis on long-term equity incentive compensation tied to service and performance conditions; the overall amount of compensation and internal control and oversight by the Compensation Committee and our Board.